-CertaPet wants to make it easier for people with a disability to get their ESA letter.
+CertaPet wants to make it easier for people with a disability to get their ESA letters.
 Having an ESA letter means that you can constantly have the comfort of your canine or feline companion with you.
-By taking our pre-screening, you can find out whether you qualify for an ESA letter.
+By taking our pre-screening, you can find out whether you qualify.

-If you do, we will connect you with a LMHP in your state and you can have your ESA letter in as little as 48 hrs!
+If you do, we will connect you with a LMHP in your state.

 With an ESA letter, you are assured that your constant companion can be just that.
 No matter where you live or how many times you might need to catch a flight, your emotional support cat can be at your side.
-There may be no such thing as a service cat, but an emotional support cat is all you will ever need!
+There may be no such thing as a service cat, but an emotional support cat may be all you will ever need.